CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Density Generator

 \section{Density Generator}

-Our current density generator is not a neural network but a physics-based simulator.
-It constructs the target density volume by summing Gaussian functions centered on atomic positions with the simulation process specifically tailored to the target resolution.
-This procedure conceptually follows the \textit{molmap} implementation in UCSF ChimeraX\citep{chimerax2021}.
+Our current density generator builds the target density volume by summing Gaussian functions centered on atomic positions with the simulation process specifically tailored to the target resolution.
+This procedure conceptually follows the \textit{molmap} implementation in UCSF ChimeraX\citep{chimerax2021}.\\ A density map $d$ can be discretized as a group of 4-dimensional vectors $[{\bm{\lambda}},\bm{{\mu}},\bm{{\nu}},\bm\rho]$, where $\vec{\vm}=[\bm\lambda,\bm\mu,\bm\nu]$ act as grid points that can specify a certain location and $\bm\rho$ is the density values at each grid point, with the origin of coordinates nearest to $\vec{\vm}_\text{min}$ and farthest to $\vec{\vm}_\text{max}$.
+For computation of the overlapped region, we first locate this region $\forall\vec{\vm}_o\in\mathcal{S}_o$ between the input density map $d_{0}$ and the synthetic density map $d_{i}$ through the coordinate system: